luisdiegogomez/MFEM-Example-11-Writeup/mfem_annotation_template.md

 ### Galerkin Discretization

-We use galerkin reduction to approximate the analytical solution $u$ as $u_h$, where
+We use Galerkin discretization to approximate the analytical solution $u$ as $u_h$, where

 $$u_h = \sum_{i = 1}^n c_i \varphi_i, \tag{6}$$